 Advanced Bow Shooting Tips

 Releases – If you use a release, you need to become very familiar with the action.
 Just like the trigger of a gun, archers will start to anticipate the action of the release.
-This can cause you to jerk your bow just as you expect it to release.
+This can cause you to move your bow slightly just as you expect it to release.
 You can move in to 5 yards and practice with your eyes closed.
 Draw your arrow as you normally would, but close your eyes and focus on your hands just before releasing.
 This will help you notice any movement in either hand prior to your release and help you correct it for a more accurate shot.

 Bad Habits – Bad habits are often developed because of your vision.
 Both your bow and your release are machines and should operate exactly the same way each and every time.
 That means that your shot would be perfect every time if it was not for human error factoring into the equation.
 Typically if an archer is moving in a way that ruins the shot, it is due to their reaction to either seeing the arrow release or seeing the flight of the arrow as it leaves the bow.
 Again, practicing with your eyes closed can isolate any issues.
 Eventually, muscle memory will be developed and every shot release will be a surprise as you go into “autopilot” and let muscle memory take over.